Port Moresby: Sports

-2015 Pacific Games in Port Moresby
+2015 Pacific Games

-The 2015 Pacific Games was held in Port Moresby from 4 to 18 July 2015.
+The 2015 Pacific Games were held in Port Moresby from 4 to 18 July 2015.
 In September 2009, the Pacific Games Council, at its meeting coinciding with the 2009 Pacific Mini Games, elected Port Moresby as the host of the 2015 Games.
-The final vote was 25–22 in favour of Port Moresby over Tonga to host.
+The final vote was 25–22 in favour of Port Moresby over Tonga.

 The 2015 Pacific Games involved 24 countries from the Pacific regions competing in 28 sports events, including: basketball, soccer, touch rugby, table tennis, weightlifting, triathlon, swimming, cricket, squash, shooting, sailing, va'a, rugby 7s, powerlifting, rugby league 9s, volleyball, beach volleyball, athletics, hockey, netball, karate, lawn bowls, bodybuilding, boxing, softball, taekwondo, golf, and canoeing.
 Papua New Guinea ranked first with the most medals followed by New Caledonia and Tahiti.

-The opening ceremony took place on the 4th of July 2015 involving various traditional dances.
+The opening ceremony took place on 4 July 2015 involving various traditional dances.
 The closing ceremony involved singers such as J Boog, Fiji, O-Shen and George Mamua Telek.